-This list lets you select an SSL keystore that contains a trusted certificate and its public and private key pairs.
-The keystore identifies YouTrack as a client when it tries to connect to your mail server.
+This list lets you select an SSL key that contains a trusted certificate and its public and private key pairs.
+The key identifies YouTrack as a client when it tries to connect to your mail server.

 The default address for sending email notifications from YouTrack.
 This sets the value for the

 An optional address to which email replies are sent.
 This sets the value for the

 This control lets you test the connection to your mail server by sending a test message to a specific email address.